dyhes/zulip/docs/outreach/gsoc.md

   [all-settings-issues]: https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22area%3A+settings+%28admin%2Forg%29%22%2C%22area%3A+settings+%28user%29%22%2C%22area%3A+stream+settings%22%2C%22area%3A+settings+UI%22

-- Build out the administration pages for Zulip to add new permissions and other settings more features that will make Zulip better for larger organizations.
-We get constant requests for these kinds of features from Zulip users.
-The Zulip bug tracker has plentiful open issues( [settings (admin/org)](https://github.com/zulip/zulip/labels/area%3A%20settings%20%28admin%2Forg%29), [settings
+- Build out the administration pages for Aloha to add new permissions and other settings more features that will make Aloha better for larger organizations.
+We get constant requests for these kinds of features from Aloha users.
+The Aloha bug tracker has plentiful open issues( [settings (admin/org)](https://github.com/zulip/zulip/labels/area%3A%20settings%20%28admin%2Forg%29), [settings